GabrielDCelery/website-baluswimbus/README.md

 ## Description

-Introduction website for a company handling personal transportation and a small news section manager.
+Introduction website for a company handling personal transportation and also a lightweight news section manager.

 ## Tools and languages used during the project